karahmat/hawkerpedia/README.md

 const userSchema = new Schema({
     username: {
         type: String,
-        required: [true, 'Please enter an email'], //if username is not given an error message "Please enter an email" should be sent
+        required: [true, 'Please enter an email'], //if username is not given, an error message "Please enter an email" should be sent
         unique: true, //if the username is not unique, an error code 11000 will be sent out
         lowercase: true,
         validate: [isEmail, 'Please enter a valid email']